 Rest assured SCA readiness in WP Simple Pay is a top priority for us.
-This includes support for the new Payment Intents API and the new Stripe Checkout.
+This includes support for the new Payment Intents API, the new Stripe Checkout, and 3D Secure.
 We plan to have SCA-related features ready well before the Sept 14 compliance deadline to allow time for implementation and testing.

 That said, as Stripe adds SCA-related tools to their dashboard, you may need to configure a few items and/or update the version of the Stripe API leading up to Sept 14, which we (and Stripe) will make sure to notify you of along the way.

 We will keep this page updated as we near the SCA compliance deadline of September 14, 2019 and as more information is provided by Stripe.